Khuang Aphaiwong: Promoter of regime change and minister

+Prime Minister of Thailand

 First premiership (1944–1945)

 On 24 July 1944, Phibun submitted his resignation to the Council of Regency over the National Assembly's refusal to accept two bills concerning the construction of a new capital city at Phetchabun and a Buddhist city near Saraburi, which were defeated on July 20 and July 22 respectively.
 Whether this was a planned conspiracy to oust Phibun is unclear, with Khuang stating that Pridi Banomyong (Phibun's rival since the 1930s) had sent agents to get in touch with Assembly members.
 The council accepted Phibun's resignation on July 26.
 In an emergency session, the Assembly elected Khuang as Prime Minister, who was the vice-president of the Assembly at the time.
 He was a compromise candidate, standing between the Phibun supporters and the opposition Free Thai Movement.
 Khuang attributed his success to Pridi's influence.
 His appointment was opposed by Prince Aditya Dibabha, head of the Council of Regency, who refused to sign the decree appointing Khuang as PM.
 After failing to persuade Khuang against becoming PM, Aditya resigned from the council on July 31.
 Pridi was named the sole regent by the Assembly and appointed Khuang PM on August 1.